transloadit/uppy/.github/CONTRIBUTING.md

 ### Unit tests

-Unit tests are using Jest and can be run with:
+Unit tests are using Vitest and can be run with:

 ```bash
 yarn test:unit